asdf-format/asdf-standard/docs/source/schemas.rst

 Some ASDF schemas use the :ref:`ASDF metaschema <asdf-schema-1.1.0>` instead (e.g. `ndarray <core/ndarray-1.0.0>`).
-It is also possible to create custom metaschemas, although these should always inherit from either YAML Schema or the ASDF metaschema. [#]_
+It is also possible to create custom metaschemas.
+However this is highly discouraged.
+Many jsonschema libraries do not support custom metaschemas.
+If creating a custom metaschema it should inherit from either YAML Schema. [#]_

 Some ASDF implementations may choose to validate the schemas themselves (e.g. as part of a regression testing suite).
 The ``$schema`` keyword should be used